 The perfect photo location is only a 12 minute drive from the entrance of the park and a 9 minute drive from the Fire Wave.
 It is right on the street and you can easily pull over with your car and snap photos as long as there is no traffic.

 Best Time to Take Photos at Mouse's Tank Road

 Since you are taking photos in the middle of the main road through the park, I suggest taking photos right at sunrise or sunset.
 That way, you will encounter the least amount of traffic and you will also have beautiful light without having to worry about harsh shadows.

-Elephant Rock is exactly what the name suggests: a rock which looks like an elephant.
+Elephant Rock is exactly what the name suggests: an arch rock in the Valley of Fire State Park which looks like an elephant.
 Now you might think that these rock formations might not really look like an elephant but trust me - they do!
 I didn't believe it either until I was there in person.

 The entire rock and arch which forms the elephant trunk is extremely impressive to see in person and makes for the perfect photo opportunity.